 2. Scoping requests for developing new methodological frameworks and/or expert reviews in response to GSS priorities

-Example: A GSS department developing new methods for ensuring privacy and data confidentiality can gain a fresh insight into methodological innovations from outside GSS through a GSS MAC scoping meeting gathering leading subject matter experts, accompanied with continuous follow-up support and assurance from GSS MAC advisors.
+Example: A GSS department developing new methods for ensuring privacy and data confidentiality can gain a fresh insight into methodological innovations from outside the GSS through a GSS MAC scoping meeting.
+This meeting gathers together leading subject matter experts and is accompanied with continuous follow-up support and assurance from GSS MAC advisors.

-When requests are received, GSS MAC take a flexible approach tailored to the specifics of each case.
+When requests are received, the GSS MAC take a flexible approach tailored to the specifics of each case.
 Completion time will depend on request complexity and advisor availability.
-Below is an overview of the user engagement timeline.

 Benefits for GSS departments